Opinion Exchange Dynamics: Learning from discrete actions on networks

-Note that the requirement that rooted graphs have paths from the root to all other vertices is equivalent to having $B_\infty(G,i) \cong (G,i)$.

-We next define a topology on strongly connected rooted graphs (or rather on their isomorphism classes; we shall simply refer to these classes as graphs).
-A natural metric between strongly connected rooted graphs is the following (see Benjamini and Schramm~\cite{benjamini2011recurrence}, Aldous and Steele~\cite{aldous2003objective}).
+We next define a topology on (undirected, connected) rooted graphs (or rather on their isomorphism classes; we shall simply refer to these classes as graphs).
+A natural metric between rooted graphs is the following (see Benjamini and Schramm~\cite{benjamini2011recurrence}, Aldous and Steele~\cite{aldous2003objective}).
 Given $(G,i)$ and $(G',i')$, let

 where

 This is indeed a metric: the triangle inequality follows immediately, and a standard diagonalization argument is needed to show that if $D((G,i),(G',i'))=0$ then $B_\infty(G,i) \cong B_\infty(G',i')$ and so $(G,i) \cong (G',i')$.